turingschool-examples/frontend-mod-1-prework/section1/README.md

 Under "Changes to be committed", It now lists "questions.md".
 This means that git is getting ready to save this file.
 We want to do this for each file.

-1. Enter `git add exercises`.
+5. Run `git add exercises`.
-1. Enter `git status`.
+6. Run `git status`.
 You should now see all those exercises files listed under "Changes to be committed".
 We just used `git add <directory name>` to add all the files located in a directory.
-1. Enter `git status`.
+7. Run `git status`.
 You should now see all your files listed under "Changes to be committed".
 If there are any files listed under "Untracked files" or "Changes not staged for commit", add them using "git add <file name>".
-1. Enter `git commit -m "Add day 1"`.
+8. Run `git commit -m "Add Section 1"`.
-1. Run `git status`.
+9. Run `git status`.
 You should see this output:

 ```
 On branch master